cKlee/ecpo/examples.md

 ## Description of a closed Chronology with temporal information

-Given description: (2001:Jan.-2006:June)=no.320-no.385
+Given description: (2001:Jan.1-2006:June 30)=no.320-no.385

-    :Holding ecpo:hasChronology [
+    :Item ecpo:hasChronology [
 	    a ecpo:ClosedChronology ;
 		ecpo:hasBeginTemporal "2001" ;
-		ecpo:hasBeginMonth "Jan." ;
+		ecpo:hasBeginTemporalExtension "Jan.1" ;
 		ecpo:hasBeginIssueCapation "no." ;
 		ecpo:hasBeginIssueNumbering "320" ;
 		ecpo:hasEndTemporal "2006" ;
-		ecpo:hasEndMonth "June" ;
+		ecpo:hasEndTemporalExtension "June 30" ;
 		ecpo:hasEndIssueCapation "no." ;
 		ecpo:hasEndIssueNumbering "385"
 	] .

-## Description of a running chronology with subchronologies
+## Description of a current chronology with subchronologies

 Given description: v.5:no.1(1975:spring)-v.7:no.4(1977:autumn),v.8:no.2(1978:winter)-

-    :Holding ecpo:hasChronology [
+    :Item ecpo:hasChronology [
-		a ecpo:RunningChronology ;
+		a ecpo:CurrentChronology ;
 		dcterms:hasPart [
 		    a ecpo:ClosedChronology ;
 		    ecpo:hasBeginVolumeCapation "v." ;